Services for members and fellows

 Who does this apply to?

-- Royal College of Surgeons of England: MRCS, FRCS, Associate
+- Royal College of Surgeons of England: MRCS, FRCS;

-- Faculty of Dental Surgery: MFDS, FDSRCS, Specialty Member, Associate
+- Faculty of Dental Surgery: MFDS, FDSRCS, Specialty Member;

 Please note that your membership of the Library will cease immediately if your membership of the College ceases for any reason, including the late payment of fees.

-Members can access the Library’s collection of online journals, as well as Acland’s Video Atlas of Human Anatomy and Anatomy.tv.
+Members can access the Library’s collection of online journals and e-books, as well as Acland’s Video Atlas of Human Anatomy and Visible Body Human Anatomy Atlas (which is also available as a mobile app).
 RCS, FDS and joint members can use their College login, FGDP members will be issued with an Athens account.
 Overseas Associates of the FGDP do not have access to online resources.

 You can also search across thousands of journals using Ovid Medline and EMBASE, setting up search alerts to email you the latest research in your area of interest.
 Where possible, there are links between search results and the full text of journal articles.

-Members can subscribe to any of the Library’s Current Awareness bulletins.
-These monthly or bi-monthly newsletters contain links to recent articles that may be of interest.
+Members can subscribe to any of the Library’s Current Awareness Updates.
+These bi-monthly email newsletters contain links to important and interesting articles in specialty and sub-specialty areas.

-If the Library does not subscribe to a given journal online, members can request articles via the Document Delivery service for a fee.
+If the Library does not subscribe to a given journal, members can request articles for a fee via the Document Delivery service.

 Our Information Specialists can help you find the literature you need for research, CPD or clinical practice.
 Literature searches are carried out on Medline and EMBASE for you by the team.